jasonhaihoang/CSEworks/README.md

-# College-Software-Engineering-Works
+# College Software Engineering Works
 5/5/2017

 This Repository will be the online storage destination for all of my major university programming assignments and software engineering projects.
 It serves as a temporary programming portfolio.

-=Software Engineering Projects= \n
+=Software Engineering Projects=

 These projects are organized into named folders mostly by class.
 These project folders should contain various design documents alongside the actual code implementations.
 You will be able to see how each class progressed my design knowledge and depth.